rmanaem/dataset-analysis/README.md

 Spark’s TF-IDF is implemented in two steps:

 - HashingTF: Transformer that takes sets of terms and converts those into fixed-length feature vectors.
 It utilizes a hashing trick, mapping a raw feature into an index (term) by applying a hashing function.
-Then, term frequencies are calculated based on the mapped indices.
+Term frequencies are then calculated based on the mapped indices.
 - IDF: Estimator that fits on a dataset and produces an IDFModel.
 The IDFModel takes feature vectors produced by HashingTF and scales each feature [10].

 ### Defining Training and Test Sets